shango/shango.github.io/docs/aces_workflow.md

 This guide steps you through implementing a color-managed workflow in After Effects using multi-channel EXR files.

-By the end, you’ll be able to:
+By the end of this guide, you’ll be able to:

-- Import and separate multi-channel EXRs.
+- Set up your After Effects environment for 32-bit EXR workflows

-- Apply ACES color transforms using OCIO.
+- Apply ACES color transforms using OCIO to maintain color accuracy

-- Composite in 32-bit linear space with confidence.
+- Access and individual render passes from EXR files for compositing

-- Export EXRs or video while preserving color accuracy.
+- Render to EXRs while preserving consistent color fidelity

 ---